Shiigu/RogueCustoms/README.md

 Its fields are:
 - `Id`: The Item's Id.
 - `Name`: The Item's name.
+Can be the name of a Key in the `Locales` Key-Pair section.
 - `Description`: Indicates the Item's description in the Console Client's Inventory Screen.
 Can be used to explain what it does.
+Can be the name of a Key in the `Locales` Key-Pair section.
 - `ConsoleRepresentation`: Indicates how it will be shown in the Console Client.
 Console Representation will be explained in a further section.
 - `EntityType`: For an Item, it can be `Weapon`, `Armor`, or `Consumable`.
 - `StartsVisible`: If `false`, the Item will be invisible until an action involving them is performed.